Collaborative for Children's History

 1995

-Referral services are expanded to include public and private schools and parenting support services.
+Referral services are expanded to include public and private schools and parenting support.

 1996

-7,300 families are served with referral and consultation services about child care, schools and parenting classes.
+Roughly 7,300 families are served with referral and consultation services about child care, schools, and parenting classes.

 1997

-Greater Houston Collaborative for Children, a collaboration of foundations interested in funding multi-agency collaborations to serve young children and their families, is formed.
-Its mission to foster healthy child and family development through community partnerships emphasizing collaboration.
+Greater Houston Collaborative for Children, an alliance of foundations interested in funding multi-agency collaborations to serve young children and their families, is formed.
+Its mission is to foster healthy child and family development through community partnerships emphasizing collaboration.

 1998

-Initiatives for Children and Neighborhood Centers, Inc. are selected to receive five-year grants from Greater Houston Collaborative for Children.
+Initiatives for Children and Neighborhood Centers Inc. are selected to receive five-year grants from the Greater Houston Collaborative for Children.
 With this funding, Initiatives for Children launches the Family-Centered Child Care Collaborative.

-Initiatives for Children publishes child care resource and referral information on web-accessible database.
+Initiatives for Children publishes child care resources and referral information on a web-accessible database.

 2002